andrewvanleuven/website/content/post/urban_changes_2020/index.md

   McDowell Street in Welch, West Virginia in 1946 and 2015
 </p>

 The "non-metropolitan urbanized town" still exists in 2022, but there are just a whole lot fewer of them than there used to be.
 The Census Bureau's new guidelines simply reduce the number of false positives: places that *look* dense but no longer behave like an urban area.
+Places like Welch, WV.

 The new changes are [summarized](https://www.census.gov/newsroom/blogs/random-samplings/2022/12/redefining-urban-areas-following-2020-census.html) as follows: